 And putting it into practice can have a big impact on your organization’s health.

-Showing recognition is a core component of our corporate collaboration and teamwork workshop, Lead Without Authority.
+Showing recognition is a core component of our corporate collaboration and teamwork workshop, The Collaboration Mindset.

 In our research, we discovered that the individuals who were most successful within their organizations were the ones who’d made appreciating others a strategic or deliberate practice.